Hello parents. My name is Miss Freay. I am a Bilingual English Language Arts (ELA) Resource teacher at McGinnis Middle School for grades 6, 7, and 8.

-My goal and the goal for all my students is that they all become better readers and writers by the end of the school year.
+My goal and the goal for all my students is that they grow academically by becoming better readers and writers.

 Students can read from assigned weekly readings, newspaper articles, magazines, favorite books they may have at home or books in the classroom or school library.
-The important thing is that they read and respond daily to what the learned.
+The important thing is that they read and respond daily to what they learned.

 Here are several free websites where they can select books to read online:

 The district has also provided a website that they can log into by using their school email and password to sign in.
 The website is https://www.bookshare.org/ Here they can access the novels we are currently reading.